Moo moo Subaru: Enthusiastic owners take page from Jeep playbook with rubber cow trend

 "We do think it is great.
 It is a great example of the passion of our owners.
 Moo Moo Subaru is an organic, owner-driven initiative that helps to enhance the already strong sense of community that exists among Subaru enthusiasts," Infante said in an email to the Free Press.

-Shelly Baldwin, who lives in the Coldwater area, a couple of hours drive southwest of Detroit, was one of dozens of people who replied to a message from a Free Press reporter in the Facebook group asking if there were members from Michigan.
+Shelly Baldwin, who lives in the Coldwater, Michigan area, a couple of hours drive southwest of Detroit,

-Baldwin also loves her Subaru, a 2019 Outback she calls her Hot Wheels car because of the flame decals that have been added to the side.
-She admitted it’s a little more flamboyant than what she expected before they were added.
-This marks her fourth Subaru, all of which have been Outbacks.
+owns a 2019 Outback she calls her Hot Wheels car because of the flame decals added to the side.
+This marks her fourth Subaru, all Outbacks.
 The Outback, she said, is the perfect size vehicle to haul her golf clubs.

 Baldwin joined the Facebook group about a month ago and just recently started mooing people, placing a couple of the little cows on Subarus in Battle Creek and one at a private club where she’s a member.
 Subaru and Jeep owners follow a similar playbook in terms of leaving the little rubber animals on vehicle hoods or door handles.